Do Kayak Paddles Float? 2026 Guide to Paddle Buoyancy

 Nothing makes a paddle disappear faster than wind.
 I've seen 20-knot gusts turn a floating paddle into a sailing paddle.
 Lightweight carbon paddles are especially susceptible – they'll skip across the water like they're late for an appointment.

 During a windy day on Lake Travis, I actually had to chase down my paddle in my kayak.
 It was floating beautifully... about 50 yards away and gaining distance.
-Now I clip that paddle leash religiously when the wind picks up.
+Now I clip that paddle leash religiously when the wind picks up, especially with my feathered paddle which catches wind differently on each blade.

 Wave Action and Chop